 STEFON HARRIS

-In 2013 he co-founded The Melodic Progression Institute (MPI) to design innovative products to help musicians learn and grow.
-MPI’s first ear training app Harmony Cloud, an ear-training tool which is now being widely used by musicians across multiple genres and is available on the Apple Apps Store.
+In 2013, he founded The Melodic Progression Institute (MPI) and created a revolutionary ear training app called Harmony Cloud which is widely used by musicians across multiple genres.

 Click on image to view larger or download